 All across America, old architecture magazines are left rotting in attics, basements, libraries, and offices - if they haven't already been thrown away.
 In their day, these publications chronicled the best of Modernist architecture and the era's talented, progressive architects.
 Many of these mid-century Modernist architects and original Modernist clients have died.
 The rest are rapidly passing away.
 The houses are largely forgotten -- and often needlessly destroyed.

-Access to legacy publications has never been more critical for preservation, and today's architects, realtors, owners, sellers, and buyers don't have an easy way to research and view magazine coverage, especially from the early to mid-20th century - until now.
+Access to legacy publications has never been more critical for preservation, and today's architects, realtors, owners, sellers, and buyers now have an easy way to research and view architecture magazine coverage in the 20th century.

 Click a logo to view that publication's magazines in PDF format.
 In Windows, right-click to save and download.
 The magazine files are large.
 Depending on your connection speed, access may take a few minutes.